Get a quote

 Your location

 As we mentioned earlier, where you live significantly impacts your homeowners insurance premium.
-Areas with a history of above-average crime rates often have higher premiums.
-Similarly, areas with greater exposure to natural disasters such as flooding and hurricanes may also see higher rates, because these types of risks increase the chances that you (and your neighbors) may need to file a claim.
+Areas with greater exposure to natural disasters, such as flooding and hurricanes, may also see higher rates because these types of risks increase the chances that you (and your neighbors) may need to file a claim.

 Living in a densely populated area can also affect insurance premiums.
 Highly populated areas like cities tend to have higher construction costs.
 Since home insurance costs (specifically, Coverage A) correlate with replacement value, higher populated areas tend to have higher costs.